-Exploring new territory
+Exploring new territory on a Mediterranean cruise

 Guest David George is a self-confessed cruise holiday addict and has visited many destinations around the world on board P&O Cruises ships.
 But there’s nothing quite like the thrill of visiting a port for the first time, he says.